wildcardcorp/factored/README.txt

 Introduction
 ============

-twofactor is a proxy application that forces authentication before anything is proxied.
+factored is a proxy application that forces authentication before anything is proxied.